inluxc/playwright-xray/README.md

 Publish Playwright test run on Xray

+NOTICE: Playwright Xray will move to its onw organization, were @NiklasBack will be owner also.
+NPM install sshould not have any changes.

 This reporter is based in playwright zephyr from Yevhen Laichenkov https://github.com/elaichenkov/playwright-zephyr Thanks Yevhen for the great contribution